glvnst/shelltools/README.md

 [`k8s-reportall`](k8s-reportall) | Prints a markdown-formatted summary of all the objects in a kubernetes cluster [`line2null`](line2null) | converts linefeeds on the standard input into null bytes (just calls tr) [`mdtable`](mdtable) | Utility for working with markdown tables.
+[`mdtablefmt`](mdtablefmt) | A command-line utility for reformatting markdown tables.
+It reads the text for a single markdown table from the standard input and prints the table to standard output with the columns of the proper width and alignment.
 [`old`](old) | misc old cruft
 [`ql`](ql) | invoke macOS quicklook feature from the command-line [`qpdecode`](qpdecode) | prints the given data with quoted-printable encoding removed